workingconcept/saas-link-craft-plugin/readme.md

 - [ ] make it easy for developers to add custom services
 - [ ] add and document template variables
 - [ ] make plugin settings more civilized and validate carefully
+- [ ] add sort option for each field setting

 ---